lensesio/fast-data-dev/README.md

 - A scalable SQL engine to implement, test and deploy business logic fast.
 - Vital enterprise capabilities such as audits, monitoring and alerts.

-It is hard to cover the whole surface of Lenses capabilities in a few lines, if you want to learn more please visit our [website](https://www.landoop.com).
+It is hard to cover the whole surface of Lenses capabilities in a few lines, to learn more please visit our [website](https://www.landoop.com).

 ### Requirements

-Apart for docker, the only requirement is you have at least 4GB of memory for docker.
+Apart from docker, the only requirement is you have at least 4GB of memory available to docker.
 For Linux machines this is the available free memory in your system.
-For macOS and Windows this is the amount of memory you assign to docker’s configuration plus some little extra for the docker VMs operating system.
+For macOS and Windows this is the amount of memory you assign to docker’s configuration plus some little extra for the docker Virtual Machines’s operating system.
 Our recommendation is to have at least 5GB of free memory, so that your system's performance won’t suffer.
 Operating systems tend to get slower when the free RAM approaches zero.

 ### Advanced run

 _Kafka-lenses-dev_ is build on our well accepted [fast-data-dev](https://hub.docker.com/r/landoop/fast-data-dev/) image, which provides a Kafka development environment in one docker image.
-As such it supports most options of [fast-data-dev](https://github.com/Landoop/fast-data-dev/blob/master/README.md) with the main differences being that we:
+As such it supports most options of [fast-data-dev](https://github.com/Landoop/fast-data-dev/blob/master/README.md) with the main differences being that:

-1. Include Lenses instead of our Web UIs for Kafka.
+1. We include Lenses instead of our Web UIs for Kafka.
 2. By default we have the data generators running.
 You may turn them off by setting the environment variable `SAMPLEDATA=0`.
 3. We don't run the [coyote](https://github.com/landoop/coyote) test suite on start.